 - Often, the analysis will be one of a series of experiments.
-Since you want to analyze all the experiments the same way, you cannot rely on the results from a single normality test. - If data deviate substantially from a Gaussian distribution, using a nonparametric test is not the only alternative.
-Consider transforming the data to create a Gaussian distribution.
-Transforming to reciprocals or logarithms are often helpful.
+Since you want to analyze all the experiments the same way, you cannot rely on the results from a single normality test. - Many biological variables follow lognormal distributionsD53.
+If your data are sampled from a lognormal distribution, the best way to analyze the data is to first transform to logarithms and then analyze the logs.
+It would be a mistake to jump right to nonparametric tests, without considering transforming.

-- Data can fail a normality test because of the presence of an outlier.
+- Other transforms can also be useful (reciprocal) depending on the distribution of the data. - Data can fail a normality test because of the presence of an outlier.
 Removing that outlier can restore normality. - The decision of whether to use a parametric or nonparametric test is most important with small data sets (since the power of nonparametric tests is so low).
-But with small data sets, normality tests have little power to detect nongaussian distributions, so an automatic approach would give you false confidence. - With large data sets, normality tests can be too sensitive.
+But with small data sets, normality tests□ 239 have little power to detect nongaussian distributions, so an automatic approach would give you false confidence. - With large data sets, normality tests can be too sensitive.
 A low P value from a normality test tells you that there is strong evidence that the data are not sampled from an ideal Gaussian distribution.
 But you already know that, as almost no scientifically relevant variables form an ideal Gaussian distribution.
 What you want to know is whether the distribution deviates enough from the Gaussian ideal to invalidate conventional statistical tests (that assume a Gaussian distribution).
 A normality test does not answer this question.
-With large data sets, trivial deviations from the idea can lead to a smal P value.
+With large data sets, trivial deviations from the idea can lead to a small P value.